 Assessment-Training.com offers an extensive Watson Glaser Preparation Package that will get you ready for your Critical Thinking test!

 It is to be kept in mind that you are practising to learn, not just to pass the test.
 Almost all of the test takers keep the passing percentage confidential, rendering it no matter, so focus on what really does matter, i.e., getting better at critical thinking.

 You can also check Critical Thinking Skills: Developing Effective Analysis and Argument (Palgrave Study Skills)

 There is a thought process model that can be used to develop self-awareness.
 With the identification of thought patterns and understanding one’s biases, one builds on thought process with the help of the Pearson RED critical thinking model.
-It is essential for every candidate to know everything there is to know about the RED Model as it lists;
+Every candidate needs to know everything there is to know about the RED Model as it lists;

 Recognize Assumptions from the extensive set of material that are justifiable, and logical.

-Evaluate arguments based on the strengths and weaknesses, with respect to underlying assumptions.
+Evaluate arguments based on the strengths and weaknesses, for underlying assumptions.